 One PhD biologist (an expert in local native plants who has visited Wildergarten twice) told me years later that the reason for the success of our project is that it is in a relatively remote and undisturbed location.
-Nothing could be farther from the truth.
-This place had been impacted by civilization continuously for 200 years.
+Nothing could be further from the truth.
+This place had been impacted by civilization continuously for 200 years!
 For the first 100, it adjoined the principal transportation corridor between the Santa Clara Valley and Santa Cruz.
 Every weed in the region came by this spot with drayage animals and herds, dropping seed when they paused to graze (above).
-Over the next 100 years it was logged, burned, graded for a half mile of roads, and then terraced for an orchard.
-It was forested with exotics like eucalyptus for erosion control and acacia for firewood.
+Over the next 100 years it was logged, burned, graded for a half mile of roads, and terraced for an apple orchard.
+It was forested with exotics: Eucalyptus for erosion control and Acacia for firewood.
 There were multiple structures.
 Automobile parts and other junk were dumped down the hill to slow gully erosion.
 Used steel tanks were filled for retaining walls.
-And then it was abandoned during the Great Depression, occasionally grazed or bulldozed to deal with invading brush, native and exotic.
+The orchard was abandoned during the Great Depression and occasionally grazed or bulldozed to deal with invading brush, both native and exotic.

-November 2016 - Laguna Del Sargento, with grasses already green from early rains that fall
+November 2016 - Laguna Del Sargento, with grasses already green from early rains that fall Would I ever love to see a study of pollen cores from this pond!!!